 - Annual Comprehensive Audits: Conduct thorough security audits at least annually, covering network configurations, access controls, and security policies.

-- Quarterly Vulnerability Scans: Perform automated vulnerability scans regularly to identify unpatched systems, misconfigurations, and known security issues.
+- Quarterly Vulnerability Scans: Perform automated vulnerability scans regularly to identify unpatched systems and misconfigurations.

-- Penetration Testing: Engage professional penetration testers annually to simulate real-world attack scenarios and identify exploitable vulnerabilities.
+- Penetration Testing: Engage professional penetration testers annually to simulate real-world attack scenarios.

-- Remediation Tracking: Maintain a prioritized remediation plan addressing identified vulnerabilities based on risk levels.
+- Remediation Tracking: Maintain a prioritised remediation plan addressing identified vulnerabilities based on risk levels.

 3. Employee Training & Security Awareness

 Human error remains one of the leading causes of security breaches.
-Comprehensive security awareness training empowers employees to recognize and respond appropriately to threats.
+Your team is both your greatest vulnerability and your most powerful defence.

-- Password Hygiene: Educate on creating strong, unique passwords and using password managers effectively.
+- Password Hygiene: Education on creating strong, unique passwords and using password managers.

-- Social Engineering Awareness: Help employees recognize manipulation tactics used by attackers to gain unauthorized access.
+- Social Engineering Awareness: Help employees recognise manipulation tactics used by attackers.

-- Data Handling Procedures: Ensure employees understand proper data classification, handling, and disposal procedures.
+- Data Handling Procedures: Clear guidelines on data classification, handling, and disposal.

-- Incident Reporting: Create clear procedures for reporting suspicious activities or potential security incidents promptly.
+- Incident Reporting: Clear procedures for reporting suspicious activities or potential security incidents.

 4. Secure Backup & Disaster Recovery